 ‘And Jesus said to them, “Therefore go and make disciples of all nations… and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”’– Matthew 28: 19a & 20

 But what made these stories so powerful?
 Jesus spoke the language of the people.
 He didn’t use words and concepts only the religious elite would understand.
-No, He spoke in ways that not only connected with the culture of the day but also turned their worldview on its head.
+No, He spoke in ways that connected with the day’s culture and turned their worldview on its head.

-As followers of Jesus, we too are called to share the truth of Jesus with others in a language and in ways that are understood.
+As followers of Jesus, we, too, are called to share the truth of Jesus with others in a language and in ways that are understood.
 One way to do that is through stories.
-What story of Jesus are you telling?
-You might want to start with the story of how Jesus changed your life.
-We would love to know about your story!

 What Jesus story can you tell?
 You might want to start with the story of how He changed your life.